 - In this way, the texts will be fitted into a bigger cell automatically.

-5. Apply Format Option to Create a Bigger Cell
+5. Applying Format Option to Create a Bigger Cell

 The Format option in Excel is also very useful to make cells bigger.
 For this, follow the simple process below.